Spurty007/soccer/README.md

  - Spring travel - Scores are reported.

 ### **Grade 5/6** <a name="Grade56"></a>
+Players must be enrolled in 5th or 6th Grade.
  - U12
  - 9v9
  - Size 4 ball